snd/hinoki/README.md

 resolvers can be used to

-resolvers can be used to generate factories and instances on the fly. they can return factories without them being in `container.factories`. a resolver could respond to `getUserWhereId` with a function
+resolvers can be used to generate factories and values on the fly. they can return factories without them being in `container.factories`. a resolver could respond to `getUserWhereId` with a function

 interesting alternative to rubys method missing

+### application architecture with hinoki

+example of how to create a factories object from dependencies in

 ## reference